 5. Automated Red Teaming Tools

 This technology is also considered emerging, with only a moderate benefit level.
-Such tools automating random penetration audits and activities.
-Not every organization has or uses red-teams and penetration tests, and while focusing on automated campaigns this approach lacks the extensive validation of security controls performance like BAS tools do.
+Such tools automate random penetration audits and activities.
+Not every organization has or uses red teams and penetration tests, and while focusing on automated campaigns, this approach lacks the extensive validation of security controls performance like BAS tools do.
 However, it makes red teaming activities more accessible and more affordable, minimizing the dependency on annual or semi-annual pen-testing exercises.

 All in all, the message of this year’s hype cycle edition is clear – BE PROACTIVE!